How A 10-Year-Old-Boy Helped Apollo 11 Return To Earth

 "I mean, I think it's pretty dang important," Abby says.
 "My dad helped with Apollo 11.
 I look up to you and Pop Pop for it."

-Audio produced for Morning Edition by Mia Warren.
 StoryCorps is a national nonprofit that gives people the chance to interview friends and loved ones about their lives.
 These conversations are archived at the American Folklife Center at the Library of Congress, allowing participants to leave a legacy for future generations.
 Learn more, including how to interview someone in your life, at StoryCorps.org.